GSA/digitalgov.gov/content/posts/2015-07-23-explore-space-with-smithsonians-chandra-x-ray-app.md

   - Thursday Mobile Products
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-444-NASA-Chandra-X-ray-Observatory-1.jpg" alt="NASA's Chandra X-ray Observatory iPhone screenshot" %}We continue our celebration of American history and legacy this July 2015 with the New Horizons spacecraft’s dramatic flight past the icy dwarf planet Pluto and its moons—momentous in space exploration.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-444-NASA-Chandra-X-ray-Observatory-1.jpg" alt="NASA's Chandra X-ray Observatory iPhone screenshot" >}}We continue our celebration of American history and legacy this July 2015 with the New Horizons spacecraft’s dramatic flight past the icy dwarf planet Pluto and its moons—momentous in space exploration.
 Just think about it—New Horizons, a NASA space probe traveled over 3 billion miles to the ninth and final planet, making America the first and only country that has sent space probes to every planet that makes up our solar system.
 That is historic!

 According to the [Government Digital Analytics dashboard](https://www.WHATEVER/2015/07/14/analytics-prove-people-care-about-space-and-pluto/), I was just one of several thousand people scouring [NASA’s Web pages](http://www.nasa.gov/) wanting to experience the thrill of witnessing and sharing in the great moment.
 I spent hours soaking up everything I could read about spacecraft, and was thrilled to my core to see the new hi-res images with unprecedented details—it was like being up close and personal with Pluto—far from it being just another distant planet.